cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 It is said that a picture is worth a thousand words.
 This is especially true in EDA.
-The aesthetics of your plots can make or break your analysis.
+The aesthetics of your plots can make your work memorable or completely break your message.
-In a study on visual information in scientific literature, it was found that higher-impact articles had more diagrams per page and a higher proportion of diagrams, but a lower proportion of photos[^1].
+In a study on visual information in scientific literature, it was found that higher-impact articles had more diagrams per page and a higher proportion of diagrams, but a lower proportion of photos.[^1]
 This underscores the importance of visualizations in conveying complex information.

 Color, size, and shape are all important elements of a good plot.
-For example, I like these colors: `#00cd6c`, `#ffc61e`, `#a0b1ba`, `#ff1f5d`, `#009ade`, `#af58ba`, `#f28522`, and `#a6761d`.
-Do you also like them?
+For example, I like this palette (shown below): `#00cd6c`, `#ffc61e`, `#a0b1ba`, `#ff1f5d`, `#009ade`, `#af58ba`, `#f28522`, and `#a6761d`.
+Do you also like it?

 <div style="margin-bottom: 15px">
 <div style="background-color: #00cd6c; width: 100%; height: 10px; margin-top: 5px;"></div>